 - and every bit as delicious as peanut butter cookies!

-- Maple syrup - if using sweetened sunbutter, decrease maple to 3 tablespoons and add 2 teaspoons non-dairy milk.
+- maple syrup - if using sweetened sunbutter, decrease the maple syrup to 3 tablespoons and add 2 teaspoons non-dairy milk.

-- Flour - I've tested both spelt and oat flour in this recipe; all-purpose gluten-free flour should work, too.
+- flour - I've tested both spelt and oat flour in this recipe; all-purpose gluten-free flour should work, too.

 To make this recipe you'll need: